gearglow/ReptiliaWithATwist/The List.md

 _I need a place to plan an excursion to the Hogwarts wardstone,_ she thought intently.

-When they all filed into the Room, they found something out of a spy movie, with the highlights being a live scale model of what appeared to be maintenance access tunnels, a workbench with rune-carving supplies, and shelves full of reference books.
+When they all filed into the Room, they found something out of a spy movie, with the highlights being a large conference table holding a live scale model of what appeared to be maintenance access tunnels, a workbench with rune-carving supplies, and shelves full of reference books.
 There were also several whiteboards on wheeled stands scattered about.

 "What _is_ this place?"
 Neville asked, looking around in wonder.

 "It's the Room of Requirement, or as we elves call it, the Come-And-Go Room," Robbie said, appearing already seated at the model-bearing table with a quiet pop.